zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 April”

 [APZ 208.3] (#apz208.3) {#apz208 .3 .ref .apz} "Tightness over Sabrahmacharin
 Dumb.
-Sabrahmachari is a great karma together
+Sabrahmachari is a great kamma together
 It is said that there is discipline that is similar to that of premokhala.
 Sabrahmacharin Tightness on. is a canal that has been angry at Sabrahmacharin The same stiffness will be made.
 The pointed soil of the heart shall be dispelled.
 Ragama